alantump/alantump.github.io/projects.md

 Why do people fall for misinformation?
 In a series of studies, I aim to shed light in these questions.
 In our rapidly evolving social landscape, the phenomenon known as social acceleration is becoming increasingly prevalent.
 We consume more and more online media in little time.
 Together with [Mubashir Sultan](https://www.mpib-berlin.mpg.de/person/mubashir-sultan/419405), we investigated how such time pressure influenced the people’s ability to distinguish true and false news.
 Our findings reveal that time pressure significantly impairs discrimination ability, making it harder for individuals to accurately judge the veracity of news.
 Interestingly, time pressure did not affect the overall tendency to belief news.
 In other words, participants did not turn naive and simply believed news under time pressure ([Read more](https://www.nature.com/articles/s41598-022-26209-8)).

+In collaboration with Anton Gollwitzer, I introduced the Dynamic Semi-Integrative Approach (DSIA) to comprehensively evaluate various interventions designed to reduce false news sharing.
+Our findings indicate that warning labels and media literacy interventions are particularly effective, followed by social norm interventions.
+Accuracy prompts were the least effective.
+These interventions proved consistent across different demographic and psychological profiles, highlighting their broad applicability.

+Our systematic meta-analysis further identifies key demographic and psychological factors that influence misinformation susceptibility.
+Older age, higher analytical thinking skills, and Democratic affiliation are associated with better discrimination ability.
+Conversely, ideological congruency, motivated reflection, and familiarity contribute to a true-news bias, indicating a tendency to believe news is true.

+Our research provides critical insights into the dynamics of social acceleration and misinformation, offering valuable guidance for designing targeted interventions to mitigate the spread of false information.